EmmaJane22/memory-game/README.md

 ### Colour Scheme
 [Colormind](http://colormind.io/) was used to create a calming, neutral colour scheme that would not distract from the game board.
 ![colour scheme image](assets/readme-images/color-scheme.png)
+Following user feedback, a gradient effect was added to the page background to add a bit more interest.

 ### Typography
 ### Wireframes